BenSites/reactor-core/README.md

 Reactor is built on the abstraction of units, which map directly to React components.
 The main difference is that units can be defined using a flat data structure, allowing them to be edited as data.

-Switching between visual design and code is simple: